 How you prepare yourself spiritually is absolutely proportional to how much meaning you find in the High Holy Days.

 The Jewish High Holy Day season is a spiritual journey from brokenness to wholeness.
 We start with what has fallen apart, see what we can learn, and then begin to work on repair.
 We do this with compassion and by revisiting the powerful tropes that weave throughout these holy days.
 We emerge renewed and ready to engage in the work of the world.

 Session 2: Return Begins the Moment you Decide

 Come join us for this course.

 This course is for anyone who is interested in journeying through this time with other spiritual seekers.
 I teach primarily but not exclusively from a Jewish spiritual perspective, and everyone is welcome.
-You don't have to be Jewish or Jewishly-knowledgeable.
+You don't have to be Jewishly knowledgeable.
 We create a beautiful and supportive community together.

 Three consecutive Tuesdays or Thursdays.
-Select your preferred dates and time of day:
+Choose your preferred dates and time of day:

 Each session is offered live so that you have real-time with Rabbi Jill, a creative and warm teacher who relates to people at all stages of their spiritual journey.
 It is also recorded in case you can't attend live.

 On Zoom!
 Our course is virtual and yet very personal.
 You will feel as if we are sitting in the same room together.

 A core centering text from Jewish tradition that illuminates a foundational principle.